Conceptual Definition Vs Operational Definition

 • Specific: They provide precise details on how the concept will be measured or manipulated.

-• Context-specific: They are tailored to the specific research design and setting.
+• Context-specific: They are designed for the specific research design and setting.

 • Allows for replication: They enable other researchers to replicate the study and obtain similar results.